yongdd/langevin-fts/README.md

   * Parallel computations of propagators with multi-core CPUs, batched cuFFT, or two GPUs (**beta**)
   * Common interfaces regardless of chain model, simulation box dimension, and platform

 Using the above python shared library, SCFT and L-FTS are implemented.
-They supports following features:
+They support following features:
   * AB-type polymer melts in bulk
   * Arbitrary acyclic branched polymers
   * Arbitrary mixtures of block copolymers and homopolymers (+ 1 random copolymer)